V4Fire/Client/src/components/form/b-button/README.md

 #### [hintPos]

-Tooltip position to show during hover the cursor.
+Tooltip position to show on hover.
-See [[gIcon]] for more information.

 ```
 < b-button :hint = 'Click on me!!!' | :hintPos = 'bottom-right'